 It was also evident the school was out of ideas.
 The school psychologist told me “Jerry has not improved over the last three months despite our concentrated efforts.”
 He followed with, “and his behavior just seems to be getting worse and worse.”
 This type of logic makes me wince.
-Schools, treatment facilities, and other places where children are gathered to learn, to be trained, or to be helped are quick to take credit for a child’s success by touting the elements of their “evidence based” program.
-When no learning or training or help occurs, they are just as quick to shift responsibility to the child due to her “learning disability” or “psychiatric disorder,” or some other “deficiency.”
+Schools, treatment facilities, and other places where children are gathered to learn, to be trained, or to be helped are quick to take credit for a child’s success by touting the elements of their evidence-based program.
+When no learning or training or help occurs, they are just as quick to shift responsibility to the child due to her learning disability or psychiatric disorder, or some other mythical deficiency.

 There was going to be two parts to the plan.
 Part I: Get Jerry to school.
 Part II: Make school a good experience so he wants to be there.
 I was confident about Part I. After all, he was nine years old.
 To be sure, mother and grandmother were engaging in some very common mistakes when managing Jerry.
 With coaching and some very intense initial support by our team, I knew it wouldn’t take long for mother to be back in control of her son.

 As a reminder, we received this referral on a Friday morning.
 I visited the family the following Monday.
 Angela and I met with the school on Tuesday.
 The next day was our regularly scheduled Wednesday staff meeting.
-Our team included our therapist, Jordan, our Mental Health Resource Specialist (MHRS), Vincent, Angela, and me.
+Our team included therapist Jordan, MHRS Vincent, Angela, and me.
 We formally had three services we could provide: therapy, social work, and counseling.
 Less formally, as a wraparound program, I knew we could do anything we needed to do to help this family, and that gave us great latitude.
 Here’s what we decided that Wednesday morning.

 a.
-Starting that day, enroll mother and grandmother in our Family Night every Wednesday.
+Starting today, enroll mother and grandmother in our Family Night every Wednesday.

 We started Family Night six months earlier.
 We had about four or five families that showed up every Wednesday at 5:00 PM.
 We provided transportation as needed.
 Once there, we had coffee and nourishments for the adults, and we talked about the past week.
-We interacted for about 90 minutes, 30 of those minutes used for training in child management techniques.
+We interacted for about 90 minutes, 30 of those minutes used for child management training.
 As important, the parents got to know each other and, as they shared many common stories, they supported one another.
 Jordan and I provided guidance for this part the support group.
 We encouraged the parents to bring their kids.
-Angela and Vincent, and other staff as necessary, kept the kids engaged when they arrived.
+Angela and Vincent, and other staff as necessary, kept the kids active and engaged.

 b.
 Beginning on Monday, one of us on the team would arrive at Gloria’s home by 6:30 AM to help get Jerry out of bed, dressed, fed, out the door, into the van, and off to school.